MaynotbeGarychan/Football-player-analysis/README.md

 - 3.Attacking fullback and defending fullback were contrast through RandomForest and self-modeling;
 - 4.Important characteristics of Attacker were determined through LinearRegression, Lasso and Ridge.

+## Conclusion

+- For the wage, the wage level with the most players is [4K,6K].RCM,LS,RS are the three positions with highest mean income.
+The player would meet its peak income near 30 years old from the distribution.
+- The number of right-foot players are nearly three times as the number of left-foot players.
+However, Left-foot players are paid about the same as right-foot players, and it seems not to be affected by the number.
+- From result of random forest, defending abilities(0.55581) are little higher than attacking abilities(0.44419).
+Therefore, defending abilities are still more important than attacking abilities for wingback.
+However, the gap is not so large, meaning that attacking should also be considered.
+- From result of LinearRegression, Lasso and Ridge, Finishing, ShortPassing, Dribbling, BallControl and ShotPower are the top 5 important characteristics of attackers.

 ## Football Player Dataset

 This project utilized a dataset downloaded from Kaggle(https://www.kaggle.com/karangadiya/fifa19).
 It contains nearly 90 attributes of 18000 players extracted from latest edition of FIFA19 database in Sofia(https://sofifa.com/).
 It was scrapped by a project in Github.